Color Contrast Deep Dive

 If you are motivated by accessibility or would like to know more about this tool, this presentation will help you discover common issues in your canvas course and help you address all the issues in an easy overall summary dashboard.

-All digital content and in-person and online events should all be as accessible to the widest range of audiences as possible, no matter what format it is presented in.
-After you learn the accessibility core skills, you can extend them by learning more about content and events presented in different formats.
+All digital content should all accessible, no matter what type it is or what technology is used to display it.
+After you learn the accessibility core skills, explore good practices for content presented in different formats.

 Start with the 7 Core Skills